 This feature is in Public Preview.

-You can use natural language to search Unity Catalog tables in the advanced Search dialog.
+You can use natural language to search Unity Catalog tables.
 Search returns results that have related semantic meaning.

-You can also search for items by type (such as file, folder, notebooks, libraries, table, or repo) by clicking the corresponding tab in the advanced Search dialog.
+You can search for items by type (such as files, folders, notebooks, libraries, tables, or repos) by clicking the object type on the Search results page, either from the Type drop-down list or from the tabs on the right side of the page.
 A text string is not required.
 If you leave the text field blank and then press Enter, the system searches for all objects of that type.
 Click a name from the list to open that item in the workspace.
-You can also use the dropdown menus to search for items by owner or by the last modified date.
+You can also use dropdown menus to further narrow search results for items of a specific type, such as by owner or last-modified date.

 In workspaces enabled for Unity Catalog, you can search for tables and models registered in Unity Catalog.
 You can search on any of the following: